felixarntz/plugin-lib/README.md

 # Plugin Library

 Reusable library for all kinds of WordPress plugins.
-Requires PHP >= 5.4 and WordPress >= 4.5

 **Warning: This readme is only a placeholder.
 Do not use this library yet as it is under heavy development.**

+## Requirements

+Requires PHP >= 5.4 and WordPress >= 4.5 - however it will fail gracefully on lower setups.